30hours/blah2/README.md

 # blah2

-This is fork of blah2, modified to run on a Raspberry Pi 5.
+This is fork of blah2, modified to run on a Raspberry Pi 5 with an RSPDuo.

+The default dockerfire has been optimized to build faster by only installing the RSPDuo dependencies.
+If you would like to use another SDR, rename the following files to remove the .all:

+blah2-arm/CMakeLists.all.txt
+blah2-arm/Dockerfile.all
+blah2-arm/src/capture/Capture.all.h
+blah2-arm/src/capture/Capture.all.cpp

 A real-time radar which can support various SDR platforms.
 See a live instance at [http://radar4.30hours.dev](http://radar4.30hours.dev).